cooper-org/cooper/docs/source/problem.md

 & \,\, \vg(\vx) \le \vzero \\ & \,\, \vh(\vx) = \vzero
 $$

-See {ref}`overview` for a brief introduction to constrained optimization.
+See {ref}`here<overview>` for a brief introduction to constrained optimization.
 In this section, we will discuss how to represent CMPs using **Cooper**.
 To do this, consider the following objects:
 - {py:class}`~cooper.constraints.Constraint`: represents a group of either equality or inequality constraints.
 - {py:class}`~cooper.ConstrainedMinimizationProblem`: represents the constrained minimization problem itself.
 It must include a method `compute_cmp_state` that computes the loss and constraint violations at a given point.